joomla/coding-standards/manual/en-US/coding-standards/chapters/docblocks.md

 * Short description (required, followed by a blank line)
 * Long description (optional, followed by a blank line)
 * @param (required if there are method or function arguments, the last @param tag is followed by a blank line)
-* @throws (required if method or function arguments throw a specific type of exception, the last @throws tag is followed by a blank line)
 * @return (required, followed by a blank line)
+* @since (required, followed by a blank line if there are additional tags)
+* @throws (required if method or function arguments throws a specific type of exception)
-* All other tags in alphabetical order, however @since is always required.
+* All other tags in alphabetical order.

 Example of Method DocBlock:
 ```php